CSISdefense/Services/analysis/Model_Ceiling_Breach.md

 No high correlation is observed between PBSC and Contract Office Obligations for PSC based on the vif score.

 After combining PBSC and Contract office obligations for PSC, PBSC had a flipped relationship with ceiling breaches that matches with expectation (A look at summary statistics for Performance-Based experience did find that as the percent of performance-based service went from 0 percent to 75 percent, the ceiling breach rate declined.
 Above 75 percent, it rose dramatically, suggesting an additional variable may influence that relationship.) but lost significance with terminations.
-Contract office obligations for PSC is associate with more exercised options.
 The rest of results remained unmatching with expectations.

+That said, we find the expected relationship in the model estimating ceiling breach sizes (as c_pPBSC and c_pOffPSC rise, the size of a given ceiling breach falls).

 ### 02D: Cumulative  Model
 Expectation: When all the four variables are combined into one model, same expectations are applied as individual ones.
 Per service complexity indicator increases, higher risk of ceiling breaches and terminations and less exercised options expected.
 Per office capacity indicator increases, lower risk of ceiling breaches and terminations and more exercised options expected.
+Again, per service complexity indicator increases, larger ceiling breaches in size expected.

 ```r